 Using Cognitive-Behavioral Therapy for Flat Affect

-CBT therapists can teach patients how to identify their emotions and react appropriately.
-They do this through a series of exercises that help a person better understand their behavior and the emotions that might have caused it.
+Cognitive-Behavioral therapists can teach patients to identify their emotions and react appropriately.
+They do this through a series of exercises that help a person better understand their behavior and the emotions that might have lead to that behavior.

-Cognitive-behavioral therapy can also retrain people to use facial expressions when interacting with others.
-For example, a therapist might help you learn to smile and make eye contact when you say hello to someone.
+Cognitive-behavioral therapy can also retrain people to use facial expressions.
+For example, a therapist might teach you to smile and make eye contact when you say hello to someone.

-The more you practice these behaviors, the more you will rewire your brain until these actions feel natural again.
+The more you practice these behaviors, the more you will rewire your brain until these actions occur naturally again.

 Speech Therapy

-Another therapy that can help you overcome flat affect is speech therapy.
+Another therapy that can help someone overcome flat affect is speech therapy.
 Specifically, speech therapy can help you eliminate a monotone voice.

 A monotone voice usually occurs after a right hemisphere injury.
-The brain’s right hemisphere controls a person’s awareness and appreciation of music.
-This awareness also plays a part in the way we speak.
+Just as the right hemisphere controls a person’s awareness and appreciation of music, it also plays a part in the way we speak.

 Speech therapists can help you regain the ability to control the pitch and tone of your voice.
-They do this through a therapy called melodic intonation therapy (a.k.a. music therapy).
+They do this through melodic intonation therapy (a.k.a. music therapy).

-Once again, the more you practice music therapy, the better you will get at controlling your voice.
+Once again, the more you practice any skill including music therapy, the better you will get at controlling your voice.
 That’s the power of neuroplasticity!

 Caring for Someone With Flat Affect After Brain Injury

-When a loved one has flat affect, it can often feel like they have become cold and withdrawn, which can put a strain on relationships.
+When a loved one has a flat affect, it can often feel like they have become cold and withdrawn, which puts a strain on relationships.

-It might help to remember that your loved one most likely is just as frustrated by their lack of emotions as you.
-But while they can’t translate their feelings into physical or verbal expressions, that doesn’t mean they don’t care.
+Remember that your loved one most likely is just as frustrated by their brain injury lack of emotion as you.
+As they struggle to translate their feelings into physical or verbal expressions, remember they still experience emotions and care.

-Still, it’s important to take care of your own mental health too.
+It is helpful to realize this condition may impact your mental health.
 You might want to consider talking to a therapist familiar with brain injury.
 They can offer more personalized advice for coping with flat affect.

 Overcoming Flat Affect After Brain Injury